majidakbari/mail-service/readme.md

 ```

 ### Environment variables
-There is a `.env.example` file in the root of the project which contains infrastructure env variables that are used for deploying the project.
+There is a `.env.example` file in the root of the project which contains infrastructure level environment variables that are used for deploying the project.
 Every single variable inside this file, has a default value, so you do not need to change them; But you can also override your own variables.
 ```bash
 cd /path-to-project